-The backup charge or charge in the alternative is less serious and carries less punishment than the primary charge for which the accused is found guilty, and:
+A backup charge or charge in the alternative means a charge that is less serious and carries less punishment than the primary charge for which the accused is found guilty, and:

-- i.
-The legal elements of the offence in the backup or alternative charge are contained wholly within the primary charge for which the accused is found guilty, or - ii.
-The accused was found guilty and sentenced on facts that took into account all the facts relied upon to prove the backup charge or charge in the alternative.
+- the legal elements of the offence in the backup or alternative charge are contained wholly within the primary charge for which the accused is found guilty; or - the accused was found guilty and sentenced on facts that considered all the facts relied upon to prove the backup charge or charge in the alternative.

-A Police Prosecutor has the authority to withdraw a backup charge or charge in the alternative.
+Any Police Prosecutor has the authority to withdraw a backup charge or charge in the alternative.